Wohl Rose Park: History

 The original design for the park was drawn up in 1949.
 In its early years, the park was only used for official government ceremonies.
 It opened to the general public towards the end of the 1950s.
 It was known at the time as President's Park.
 In 1978–1979, David Gilad of the Israel Flower Board was looking for a location for a rose park that would be the focal point of the international rose congress that was to convene in Israel in October 1981.
 President's Park was deemed an appropriate site due to its unique location and panoramic views.
 The park was re-landscaped by landscape architect Joseph Segal.
 The project was carried out in cooperation with the Jerusalem Foundation under the sponsorship of Vivienne and Maurice Wohl.

 Planting goals

 When selecting the rose varieties, one of the goals was to show different groups of roses: Species roses - the original species from which varieties were bred 300 years ago; Old Garden Roses - the products of early breeding of roses; and modern roses such as Hybrid tea roses, Floribunda, Polyanthas, miniature roses, rose shrubs, and modern climbers.

 Another goal was to demonstrate various garden possibilities: Blossoming swathes of color, roses climbing up pergolas and pillars, "sculpted" rose shrubs, rambling roses, standards roses, roses with decorative fruit, hedges made up of rose bushes, and more.

+In June 2022, a project was planned to upgrade the Rose Garden, intended to last approximately 16 months.
+The project continued into 2025.
+In May 2024, a decision was made to construct a fence around the garden as part of "police preparations for handling mass protest events".